atchireddi/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 2. Color transforms, gradients & thresholded binary image:

+I used a combination of s-channel from HLS color space and v-channel from HSV color space, for color transformations.
+Thresholds used for lane identification are x and 1.5x for s-channel and v-channel respectively. compare to l-channel from HLS color space, v-channel from HSV space, filters shadows while sligthly less comprimised on lane line identification.

+since we were more interested in verticle lane lines, can't think of better friend than `sobel` operator in x-direciton.
+Gradients are computed on v-channel applying `sobel` operator.

+Color tranformations works pretty well identifying lane line under high contrast road conditions and filtering tree shadows, while gradient based lane line extraction is superior under normal conditions.

+Finally combination of `(s-channel & v-channel) | gradient` resulted in decent binary image for project video.

+`binary_image()` function in `AdvancedLaneLines.ipynb` has relevent code implementation.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+Here's an example of my output for this step.

+(note: this is not actually from one of the test images)
 ![alt text][image3]